 Protecting sensitive health information is essential for HIPAA compliance and data breach prevention, but it can also impact patient safety.
-According to a recent study by Vanderbilt University, healthcare data breaches cost 2,100 lives every year.
+According to a recent study by Vanderbilt University, mitigation efforts from healthcare data breaches cost 2,100 lives every year.
 To help healthcare organizations understand how protecting patient data has the potential to save lives, privacy and security experts Iliana Peters, Shareholder at Polsinelli and former Acting Deputy Director of the OCR, Anne Kimbol, Assistant General Counsel and Chief Privacy Officer at HITRUST, and Ed Holmes, Chief Executive Officer at FairWarning, came together to share their insight in the webinar, “7 Ways to Save 2,100 Lives and $4 Billion with Patient Privacy Monitoring.”
 This post highlights six healthcare cybersecurity best practices from the webinar you should adopt to protect patient safety.

 Conduct a risk analysis